Free digital copy

 “There will no doubt be teething problems with a scheme such as this, there usually are.
 It will be very interesting to see how the scheme works in Northern Ireland,” he continued.

-The Scottish Retail Consortium’s director David Lonsdale said the voucher scheme could give a “shot in the arm” to retailers.
+The Scottish Retail Consortium’s director David Lonsdale had said a voucher scheme could give a “shot in the arm” to retailers.
 “Pandemic-induced restrictions and economic downturn are weighing on consumer demand, and a high street voucher scheme could help get the economy moving again and give a much needed shot in the arm to shops and other consumer-facing firms like eateries in the leaner months early in the New Year,” he said.

 Extending the scheme to foodservice businesses will be important, says Edward Berry of the independent food retail consultancy The Flying Fork, as many local food retailers have already seen a welcome boost to their businesses throughout the pandemic.